 - Early symptoms include headache, fever, vomiting, and progress to confusion, loss of balance, seizures, sight sensitivity, and hallucinations.

-- There is no rapid detection test as of the moment.
+- There is no rapid detection test at the moment.

-- Naegleria fowleri has been found in shallow and deep waters as well as sediments.
+- Naegleria fowleri has been found in shallow and deep waters and sediments.

 - The casualty rate is more than 99%, with just two reported survivors in the US.